tamirgz/reverse-engineering-reference-manual/README.md

 #
 ## *<p align='center'> WinDBG Tips (5/6/17) </p>*
 * __Notations__:
-  * __$__: all pseudo-registers (e.g. $ip, $peb) are prefixed with this
   * __?__: to evaluate an expression
   * __??__: to evaluate a C++ expression
   * __!__: prefixed to a token to tell the debugger that the token is a symbol and not an expression
+  * __$__: all pseudo-registers (e.g. $ip, $peb) are prefixed with this
+  * __@__: prefixed to tell debugger that the token is a register or pseudo-register to save it time from doing symbol lookup
+* WinDBG will break in the kernel, not at the entry point.
+Ways to find entry point:
+  * lm (loaded modules) to find the binary's image base.
+From image base, here are 2 ways to get entry point:
-* Use lm to find the binary's image base and then use !dh to read the image's header information to get the entry point.
-If you just want the entry point, use $iment to get just the entry point and not the rest of the header information
+    * !dh (dump headers) to read the image's header information to get the entry point
+    * $iment to get just the entry point and not the rest of the header information
-  * __lm__: list loaded modules
-  * __!dh x__: get module x image's header information.
-Since we can find the entry point in the file headers, we can use the -f option to only display the file headers
-  * __$iment(addr)__: retrieve entry point for image located at addr
+  * $exentry: a pseudo-register that contains the entry point
 * __poi(addr)__: displays data pointed to by addr
 * __d[b/w/d/q/yb/a/u/f/D/p] &lt;memory&gt; L&lt;num&gt;__: the d command displays memory.
 The num right next to L is the range specifier that specifies the amount to display
   * dd deadbeef L4 will display 4 4-bytes values starting from address deadbeef